4neesh/DevBlog/src/blogInProgress/005ResolvingHashConflicts.md

 </p>
 <strong>Quadratic probing</strong>
 <p>
 Quadratic probing resolves collisions by using a quadratic equation to compute the new index away from the original hash function index.
-The following indexes would be sequentially checked for the example of "George" (also assuming a much larger size array):<br>
+The following indices would be checked sequentially for the example of "George" (also assuming a much larger size array):<br>
 &#8226; 7 + (1*1) = index 8. <br>
 &#8226; 7 + (2*2) = index 11. <br>
 &#8226; 7 + (3*3) = index 16. <br>